What is the Traffic Regulation Order (TRO) programme?

 - one-way streets

 Members are encouraged to use their Highways Local allocation on carriageway and footway maintenance to maintain the network in good condition.
-However we understand that some members may wish to assist communities with ambitions for improvement schemes requiring TROs.
-These can cost between £10k and £15k to deliver, though schemes including additional traffic calming or physical site changes will cost considerably more.
+However, we understand that some members may wish to assist communities with ambitions for improvement schemes requiring TROs.
+These can cost between £10k and £15k to deliver, although schemes including additional traffic calming or physical site changes will cost considerably more.

 Community and member contributions to TRO schemes will increase the number of TROs we are able to deliver.
 The table below summarises the funding streams.